 Edition #2.
 The Hail Mary Friday Club: Where Does Fear Come From?

-Welcome to the latest meeting of the Hail Mary Friday Club, where we think about how to live with more boldness, courage, and audacity…and then every Friday we do something about it!
+Welcome to the Hail Mary Friday Club, where we explore how to live with more boldness, courage, and joy…and then every Friday we do something about it!

 If you missed the opening edition explaining what the Hail Mary Friday Club is, you can catch up here.